m4ttsch/omscs-notes-notes/machine-learning-trading/power-of-numpy.md

 nd[0:2, :] # select first and second row, all columns
 ```

 NumPy also provides syntax for **negative indexing**.
-Passing in a negative number in the slicing expression allows us to index from the “bottom” and/or “right” of `nd`.
+Passing in a negative number in the slicing expression allows us to index from the "bottom" and/or "right" of `nd`.
 For example:

 ```python
 nd[-1, :] # select last row, all columns